yulonglim/tp/docs/DeveloperGuide.md

 ![UndoRedoState2](images/UndoRedoState2.png)

-<div markdown="span" class="alert alert-info">:information_source: **Note:** If a command fails its execution, it will not call `Model#commitTeachBook()`, so the teach book state will not be saved into the `teachBookStateList`.
+<div markdown="span" class="alert alert-info">:information_source: **Note:** If a command fails its execution, it will not call `Model#commitTeachBook()`, so the TeachBook state will not be saved into the `teachBookStateList`.

 </div>

 Step 4.
 The user now decides that adding the student was a mistake, and decides to undo that action by executing the `undo` command.
-The `undo` command will call `Model#undoTeachBook()`, which will shift the `currentStatePointer` once to the left, pointing it to the previous teach book state, and restores the Teachbook to that state.
+The `undo` command will call `Model#undoTeachBook()`, which will shift the `currentStatePointer` once to the left, pointing it to the previous TeachBook state, and restores the Teachbook to that state.

 ![UndoRedoState3](images/UndoRedoState3.png)